The DPA Fined Mayor EUR 2,000

 A GDPR fine by the DPA and its publicity

-After evaluating the nature, duration and limited gravity of the situation, the DPA found out that only a small number of people got affected by the infringement.
+After evaluating the situation, the DPA found out that a small number of people got affected by the infringement.
 Hence, the Chamber issued a pecuniary penalty or a GDPR fine of EUR 2000.

 The DPA Disputes Chamber said, “The use of personal data by politicians for election campaign purposes is an issue of great concern to citizens.
 It is important to remember that public agents must comply with the legislation”.